 Professional Development Experience information for host organizations

 Nathalie Kpante is the co-founder of Togo's first chocolate making company, ChocoTogo.
-Using the skills she learned at her PDE at Theo Chocolate in Seattle, WA and refinery equipment she purchased from U.S. small business Diamond Custom Machines (DCM) in NJ, Nathalie introduced refined chocolate production to ChocoTogo.
+Using the skills she learned at her PDE at Theo Chocolate in Seattle, Washington, and refinery equipment she purchased from U.S. small business Diamond Custom Machines (DCM) in Hillsborough, New Jersey, Nathalie introduced refined chocolate production to ChocoTogo.
 Due to the popularity of the refined chocolate, ChocoTogo expanded to supermarkets across Togo, Benin, and Cote d'Ivoire, and DCM is growing their exports to African markets.

 Nyasha Mharakurwa is a wheelchair tennis player who represented Zimbabwe at the London 2012 Paralympic Games.
-For his PDE, Nyasha was placed with the sports arm of Ability360 in Phoenix, AZ.
+For his PDE, Nyasha was placed with the sports arm of Ability360 in Phoenix, Arizona.
 There he met Sarah Olson, a Program Coordinator at Ability360 who, through the Mandela Washington Fellowship’s Reciprocal Exchange component, later traveled to Zimbabwe to work with Nyasha on the launch of a youth adaptive sports program.
-The program mirrors Ability360’s MaxInMotion Youth Adaptive Sports Clinics, and has allowed Nyasha to grow his organization and Ability360 to expand its partnerships internationally.
+The program mirrored Ability360’s MaxInMotion Youth Adaptive Sports Clinics and allowed Nyasha to grow his organization and Ability360 to expand its partnerships internationally.